yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 # Deploying and managing a V3 Vault

 V3 makes it as simple as possible for anyone to deploy and manage their own Vaults.
-No longer will Yearn be the only manager of Vaults, gate keeping who can be debt allocator or what strategies should be added to a vault.
-Now anyone can deploy, manage and earn fees from their own vision and preferences for everything from risk profile, fee model, decentralization etc.
+No longer will Yearn be the only manager of Vaults, gate-keeping who can be debt allocator or what strategies should be added to a vault.
+Now anyone can deploy, manage, and earn fees from their own vision and preferences for everything from risk profile, fee model, decentralization etc.

-In V3 our "Meta Vaults" or "Vaults of Vaults" are designed to be efficient 4626 compliant debt allocators that can have many different "strategies" attached to them and will direct funds to theses strategies based on the vault managements choice.
-The vaults are built to be "plug and play" meaning managers can simply deploy, add their strategies and start the yield generation process.
-But also hold many customization factors which allows different managers to differentiate themselves and experiment with different optionality.
+In V3 our "Meta Vaults" or "Vaults of Vaults" are designed to be efficient 4626 compliant debt allocators that can have many different "strategies" attached to them and will direct funds to these strategies based on the vault's management choice.
+The vaults are built to be "plug and play" meaning managers can simply deploy, add their strategies, and start the yield generation process.
+But they also hold many customization factors which allows different managers to differentiate themselves and experiment with different optionality.

 Running your own vault requires no need to know how to code.
 Anyone with a desire to manage their own strategies and allocations can simply deploy and run their own vault.

 ## Definitions

 **vault**: ERC-4626 compliant contract that accepts deposits, issues shares and allocates funds to different strategies to earn yield on.
-**shares**: A tokenized representation of a depositers share of the underlying balance of a vault.
+**shares**: A tokenized representation of a depositor's share of the underlying balance of a vault.
 **strategy**: Any ERC-4626 compliant contract that can be added to a vault that earns yield on an underlying asset.
 **debt**: The amount of the underlying asset that a vault has sent to a strategy to earn yield on.
 **report**: The function where a vault accounts for any profits or losses a strategy has accrued, charges any applicable fees and locks profit to be distributed to depositers.